 Picholi Bar: The Barah Pathoron ka Mahal, or the Palace of Twelve Stones, houses the Pichola Bar.
 The bar derives its name from the oldest settlement on the banks of Lake Pichola, the Pichola village.

 Enjoy a leisurely drink of wine or beer while soaking in the commanding view of the City Palace and Lake Pichola from this historic venue.

 Timings: 10.00 am to 10.30 pm

-By Road: Jag Mandir Palace is located on a island in the Lake Pichola of Udaipur city.
-One can easily reach here with local taxi, private buses or cab.
+By Road: Jag Mandir Palace is located on an island in the Lake Pichola of Udaipur city.
+One can easily reach here with the local taxi, private buses or cab.